Gay Persecution Revisited: The Mansfield, Ohio Gay Sex Sting Of 1962 – Rare NSWF Video

 All of the 38 men were convicted of sodomy.
 They were publicly humiliated and found themselves ensnared by the state’s Ascherman Act, which ordered all felons deemed a danger to society to be institutionalized for a potentially indefinite period; all were required to serve the minimum sentence, even those judged by medical professionals to be “cured” prior to that time.
 Treatment then involved a number of now-discredited methods, including electroshock and various other aversion therapy techniques, and drugs with known severe side effects.
 After their release few recovered from the trauma and many were ostracized from families and friend and some committed suicide.
 It wasn’t until 1973 that the American Psychiatric Association struck homosexuality from its list of mental disorders; until that moment, the psychiatric profession had essentially lent its tacit endorsement to these laws and practices.

-After the arrests, the restroom below Mansfield’s Central Park was closed to the public and, in a gesture more superstitious than practical, filled with dirt.
+After the arrests, the restroom below Mansfield’s Central Park was closed to the public and, in a gesture more superstitious than practical, it was filled in with dirt and covered up.

-The footage is chilling and stark.
-A step back in time to which many who are against us want the world to return to.
+The footage itself is chilling and stark.
 One must always remember that it was not only the fact that these men were having sex in a public bathroom that got them arrested.
 It was the fact that they were gay.
 The sex act on film was the evidence.
 With some of the footage the Mansfield Police even went so far to produce Camera Surveillance, an instructional film circulated in law enforcement circles.
 It showed how to set up a sting operation to film and arrest the criminal “sex deviants.”

 David Herkt sums up the pathos:.